segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 > note ""
 > You can regenerate your Typewriter client by running `npx typewriter`.
 You need to do this each time you update your Tracking Plan.

-By default Typewriter creates the class file with a package name of `typewriter`.
-Segment recommends you to set up the right package name during `npx typewriter init` by choosing to review the additional options for Kotlin.
+Typewriter creates the class file with the package name `typewriter`.
+Segment recommends you to enter the right package name during `npx typewriter init` by choosing to review the Advanced Options for Kotlin.
 You can also set up the right package name directly in `typewriter.yml`:

 ```yml
 client: